-What activities and strategies are in place to support students' non-academic needs including counseling, school-based mental health programs, specialized instructional support services, mentoring services or others?
+What activities and strategies are in place to support students' non-academic needs including counseling, schoolbased mental health programs, specialized instructional support services, mentoring services or others?

 A certified social/emotional counselor is on staff.
 In addition to providing support service for students, the counselor is collaborating with NNCTC and Marimn Health to make CBITS and trauma-informed care available.
-The academic counselor focuses on college and career readiness; this counselor wrote and received a Sources of Strength grant to address suicide prevention and positive social-emotional growth.
+This counselor is also a member of the Child Protective Team (CPT).
+The academic counselor focuses on college and career readiness.
+The academic counselor wrote and received a Sources of Strength grant to address suicide prevention and positive social-emotional growth.

-A variety of supports are offered for students including a clothing closet and a food pantry program where students can discreetly pick up food for the weekend.
+A variety of supports are offered for students including a closet for clothing and a food pantry program where students can discreetly pick up food for the weekend.
 The Coeur d'Alene Tribe annually provides students with backpacks filled with school supplies.

-Recognizing the importance of connectedness to the school and larger community, a variety of programs are available for students to be involved citizens.
+A variety of programs are available for students to be involved citizens.
 Students may participate in athletics, clubs, and community organizations.
-Twenty hours of completed community service are required during a student's high school career.

-- A fully endorsed social/emotional counselor is on staff at the high school. - Counseling services are available for students on campus due to a partnership with Marimn Health. - Collaboration with community services allows the provision of resources for students to meet the basic needs of food, shelter, and clothing. - The daily homeroom period allows time to develop healthy, positive relationships.
-These periods are designed to provide not only academic support but also lessons in positive, social-emotional development. - Multiple staff members are physically present in the hallways before school to greet each student with a positive interaction.
+- A fully endorsed social/emotional counselor is on staff at the Junior High School. - Counseling services are available for students on campus due to our partnership with Marimn Health. - Collaboration with community services allows the provision of resources for students to meet the basic needs of food, shelter, and clothing. - Daily homeroom period allows time to develop healthy, positive relationships.
+These periods are designed to provide not only academic support but also lessons in positive, social-emotional development. - Multiple staff members are physically present in the hallways before school to greet each student with a positive interaction. - Through the NYCP after-school program, students learn about nutrition, physical care, cultural identity, and goal setting.

-- Students live in a rural area with a high percentage of poverty. - · Most staff members live outside the community. - Availability of mental health counseling services including drug and alcohol counseling is limited for high school students.
+- Students live in a rural area with a high percentage of poverty. - Most staff members live outside the community. - Availability of mental health counseling services including drug and alcohol counseling is limited for students.

-- Provide intentional and sequential social skill instruction during homeroom. - Expand mentorship programs to include mentors for high-school students. - Collaborate with the Coeur d'Alene Tribe to explore ways to increase family/parent engagement. - Consider development of a counseling department website link to connect students and families with resources.
+- Provide intentional and sequential social skills instruction during homeroom. - Expand mentorship programs to include mentors for Junior High School students. - Collaborate with the Coeur d'Alene Tribe to increase family/parent engagement. - Consider development of a counseling department website link to connect students and families with resources.